-The Gosport Borough Local Plan 2038
+The Gosport Borough Local Plan 2040

+1.15 The Council is currently reviewing the adopted GBLP.
+The revised Local Plan has regard to changes in national planning policy and the new PfSH Spatial Position Statement (published December 2023).
+Once adopted the GBLP 2040 will supersede the current GBLP 2011-2029.

+Regulation 18

-- 1.19 The Council is currently reviewing the adopted GBLP.
-The revised Local Plan has regard to changes in national planning policy, the Partnership for South Hampshire (PfSH) Spatial Position Statement (published 2016) and the new Spatial Position Statement (published December 2023). - 1.20 A public consultation (often referred to as Regulation 18 consultation) on the GBLP 2038 was undertaken for 10 weeks between Monday 27th September and Friday 3rd December 2021.
-The latest information about the GBLP 2038 is available online: www.gosport.gov.uk/GBLP2038 - 1.21 The Council would like to thank those who responded to the consultation.
-These responses are being considered by the Council and it is envisaged a 'Summary and Analysis of Consultation Responses' Report will be published with the Publication version of the Local Plan (Regulation 19) in 2024.
-The timetable for the next stage of the Local Plan is currently under review and consequently a revised LDS will be published in the first quarter of 2024. - 1.22 As part of the draft Local Plan, the Council assessed the current infrastructure in the Borough, and the future infrastructure requirements as a result of proposed growth over the period to 2038.
+- 1.16 A public consultation (often referred to as Regulation 18 consultation) on the GBLP 2038 was undertaken for 10 weeks between Monday 27th September and Friday 3rd December 2021. - 1.17 Responses to the Regulation 18 consultation are available on the Councils website.
+These have been considered by the Council and a 'Summary and Analysis of Consultation Responses' Report will be published with the Publication version of the Local Plan (Regulation 19) in 2025.

+1.18 As part of the draft Local Plan, the Council assessed the current infrastructure in the Borough, and the future infrastructure requirements as a result of proposed growth over the period to 2038.
 The proposed level of growth over the plan period and the currently known on-site and other adjacent site specific infrastructure requirements for the regeneration areas and other development sites identified in the Local Plan are set out in an updated Infrastructure Assessment Report (IAR) online: www.gosport.gov.uk/gblp2038evidence

+Regulation 19

+1.19 In line with Government policy, it has been necessary to extend the plan period of the draft Gosport Borough Local Plan to 2040 to ensure the plan covers a period of 15 years upon adoption.
+Therefore, the revised Local Plan will be called the Gosport Borough Local Plan 2040.
+It is anticipated that a Regulation 19 consultation will be undertaken in 2025, along with the publication of a revised Local Development Scheme (LDS).